Brooke Fraser

 Brooke Gabrielle Ligertwood (née Fraser; born 15 December 1983) is a New Zealand singer and songwriter.
 She uses both her maiden and married names professionally.
 After signing with Sony BMG in 2002, she gained recognition for her debut album, What to Do with Daylight (2003) and followed with Albertine (2006) and Flags (2010).
-All three debuted at number one on the RMNZ chart and gained her the number one single "Something in the Water".
-She later released Brutal Romantic (2014), various compilation albums, the live album Seven (2022) and Eight (2023).
-The latter two were released by Capitol CMG under her married name, Brooke Ligertwood.
+All three debuted at number one on the RMNZ chart and gained her the number-one single "Something in the Water".
+She later released Brutal Romantic (2014), various compilation albums, the live album Seven (2022), Eight (2023), and Eat (2026).
+The latter three were released by Capitol CMG under her married name, Brooke Ligertwood.

-Fraser became a member of the Australian Christian music group Hillsong Worship, where she wrote and performed several songs for the collective.
-She rejoined the group from 2016 until 2023, where she had performed on various songs including "Who You Say I Am", "King of Kings" and "What a Beautiful Name".
-Fraser co-wrote and performed the latter live track, and won the Grammy Award for Best Contemporary Christian Music Performance in 2018.
+In 2005, Fraser became a member of the Australian Christian music group Hillsong Worship.
+She rejoined the group from 2016 until 2023, where she had performed various songs including "Who You Say I Am", "King of Kings" and "What a Beautiful Name".
+For the latter live track, Fraser won the Grammy Award for Best Contemporary Christian Music Performance in 2018.